duke79/catharsis/book/01_preface.md

 But not everything is known for sure.
 There still are "unknowns" in the world.
 Hence, there's scope for beliefs.
 But are all beliefs made equal?
 Are the beliefs of "hollow earth", "multple earths in multiverses" and "sun is inhabited by fire people" all equal?

 It seems some beliefs are more self-contradictory than others.
-That is the premise for most things that are going to follow.
+That is the premise for most things that are going to follow in this book.
 That is what "critical thinking" and "being logical" mean, in my opinion.
 That is what differentiates reasonable from un-reasonable (or less reasonable). [[1]](https://www.csus.edu/indiv/m/mayesgr/phl4/handouts/phl4contradiction.htm#:~:text=In%20logic%2C%20it%20is%20a,some%20simple%20examples%20of%20contradictions.)

 Science is where things can be proved and verified.
 But philosophy seems to be where things can't be experimentally/empirically verified, yet can be sorted in the order of reasonability. [[2]](https://1000wordphilosophy.com/2018/02/13/philosophy-and-its-contrast-with-science/#:~:text=Science%20is%20about%20empirical%20knowledge,knowledge%20(if%20it%20exists).&text=Science%20is%20about%20descriptive%20facts,objects%20(if%20they%20exist).)

 Philosophy or Science, whatever you call it, the thing to hold on to is "uncharted territories".
 *David Eagleman would call it possibilianism [[4]](https://www.youtube.com/watch?v=LENqnjZGX0A).*

-But -
+But the assertion that is being made here is that -

 > Some ways are better than others while dealing with the unknown.